chrisemoulton/factual-java-driver/README.md

     System.out.println(
         factual.fetch("places", new Query().search("Sushi Santa Monica")));

+# Geo Filters

+You can query Factual for entities located within a geographic area.
+For example:

+    // Build a Query that finds entities located within 5000 meters of a latitude, longitude new Query().within(new Circle(34.06018, -118.41835, 5000));

+# Results sorting

+You can have Factual sort your query results for you, on a field by field basis.
+Simple example:

+    // Build a Query to find 10 random entities and sort them by name, ascending: new Query().limit(10).sortAsc("name");

+You can specify more than one sort, and the results will be sorted with the first sort as primary, the second sort or secondary, and so on:

+    // Build a Query to find 20 random entities, sorted ascending primarily by region, then by locality, then by name: q = new Query()
+      .limit(20)
+      .sortAsc("region")
+      .sortAsc("locality")
+      .sortDesc("name");

 # Limit and Offset

 You can use limit and offset to support basic results paging.
 For example: